dimsof/Examination-System/README.md

 7. CreateFileApp Class
 o	Contains methods to write examinees, questions, and answers to text files. o	Ensures data is saved for future use before the program exits.

+File Operations

+Read Files: Loads examinees, questions, and answers from text files at the start of the program.
+Write Files: Saves examinees, questions, and answers to text files before exiting the program.
+Display Percentage of Correct Answers per Question Display Percentage of Correct Answers per Examinee Java Features Used: Object-Oriented Programming